rjkviegas/skills-workshops/week-1/rectangle_kata/README.md

 * The navigator pays attention to the code the driver is writing.
 But they also pay attention to the larger picture of the problem.

 * For example, the navigator might suggest that an `each` block would be a good way to iterate through an array.
 The driver would then type in the `each` block and get it working.
+If they get stuck, the driver and navigator discuss the problem.

 * The two people in the pair swap driver and navigator roles very frequently.